Curious about Leadership Discovery? Hear about the program through someone who experienced it.

-This three-month program offered everything from personal development, useful tools to remember in the business world and a real understanding that failure is okay as long as you’re willing to push forward to find your success.
+This accelerated program offered everything from personal development, useful tools to remember in the business world and a real understanding that failure is okay as long as you’re willing to push forward to find your success.

 The orientation opened my eyes to what my current behaviors are and, specifically, how I respond to conflict, what motivates me, what causes me stress and how I typically solve problems.
 Jean Meeks-Koch with Positively People moderated the conversation, leading us to not only looking inward but learning how other professional’s behaviors in the class were similar and different than our own.
 We were split up into groups to discuss our different styles and learned very quickly that each of us were motivated by differing things and identified that a key component to improving work relationships is by understanding the communication needs of our team members.
 Many people (including me) were shocked to find out how accurate their DiSC assessment was.

 This orientation session helped me to learn more about my style compared to other professionals in the room, but also prepared me to recognize the different leadership styles we would experience in each of our sessions from this diverse group of mentors.